FNNDSC/pl-fshack/README.rst

 .. code::

-    -i|--inputFile <inputFileWithinInputDir>
+    [-i|--inputFile <inputFileWithinInputDir>]
     Input file to process.
 In most cases this is typically a DICOM file or a nifti volume, but is also very dependent on context.
 This file exists within the explictly provided CLI positional <inputDir>.

-    -o|--outputFile <outputFileWithinOutputDir>
+If specified as a string that starts with a period '.', then examine the
+    <inputDir> and assign the first ls-ordered file in the glob pattern:

+            '*' + <inputFileWithoutPeriod> + '*'

+    as the <inputFile>.
+So, an <inputFile> as '.0001' will assign the first file that satisfies the glob

+                                    '*' + 0001 + '*'

+    as <inputFile>.

+    [-o|--outputFile <outputFileWithinOutputDir>]
-    Output file/directory name to store the output in within the outputDir.
+    Output file/directory name to use within the <outputDir>.
+Note the actual meaning of this usage is contextual to the particular <FSapp>.

     Note: In the case of `recon-all`, this argument maps to the

             -s|--subjectID <subjID>

     CLI flag.
 This file is specified relative to the explicitly provided positional CLI <outputDir>.

+    Note that the <outputFile> string is used to prepend many of the CLI -stdout -stderr and -returncode filenames.

     [-e|--exec <commandToExec>]
     Specifies the FreeSurfer command within the plugin/container to execute.

     Note that only a few of the FreeSurfer apps are currently exposed!

     [-a|--args <argsPassedToExec>]
     Optional string of additional arguments to "pass through" to the FreeSurfer app.

     The design pattern of this plugin is to provide all the CLI args for a single app specificed `-exec` somewhat blindly.
 To this end, all the args for a given internal FreeSurfer app are themselves specified at the plugin level with this flag.
 These args MUST be contained within single quotes (to protect them from the shell) and the quoted string MUST start with the required keyword 'ARGS: '.

+    If the `--exec <FSapp>` does not require additional CLI args, then this `--args <args>` can be safely omitted.

     [-h] [--help]
     If specified, show some help.

     [--json]
     If specified, show the JSON representation of this plugin.

     [--man]
     If specified, print (this) man page.

     [--meta]
     If specified, print plugin meta data.

     [--savejson <DIR>]
     If specified, save JSON representation file to DIR.

     [--version]
     If specified, print version number and exit.